joseschmidt/ASPNETCore-and-React-practice/README.md

 - [ ] Consume that basic web API in the front end with react

 Step 2
-- [ ] Develop a REST Api and make a CRUD example, usin static objects to just 'mock' the database
+- [ ] Develop a REST Api and make a CRUD example, using static objects to just 'mock' the database
 - [ ] Develop the screens to make that CRUD works using React and some HTML and CSS things

 Step 3